orlevit/latin_music_statistics/README.md

 Song with negative sentiment:
 "Los Infieles by Aventura" - Engaging in a forbidden love affair despite the dangers and moral consequences (described by both positive and negative emotions).

+## Corpus statistics
+* There are 842 songs in the corpus.
+* There corpus has 517 different artists.
+* Average sentiment distribution (Averaging the sentiments of all the songs):
+  * negative - Percentage: 49%.
+  * positive - Percentage: 37%.
+  * neutral - Percentage: 14%.
+* Single sentiment distribution (The highest sentiment percentage is selected as the sentiment for a single song):
+  * negative - Frequency: 516 | Percentage: 61%.
+  * positive - Frequency: 312 | Percentage: 37%.
+  * neutral - Frequency: 14 | Percentage: 2%.

+* The average unique words per song is: 55.
+* The prominent singer percentage:
+  * Women - 9%.
+  * Men - 79%.
+  * Both - 12%.

 ## Conclusions